Unconditional full linear convergence and optimal complexity of adaptive iteratively linearized FEM for nonlinear PDEs: Abstract

 \section{Abstract}

-We propose an adaptive iteratively linearized finite element method (AILFEM) in the context of strongly monotone nonlinear operators in Hilbert spaces.
+We propose an adaptive iteratively linearized finite element method (AILFEM) in the context of strongly monotone nonlinear operators with energy structure in Hilbert spaces.
 The approach combines adaptive mesh-refinement with an energy-contractive linearization scheme (e.g., the Ka{\v c}anov method) and a norm-contractive algebraic solver (e.g., an optimal geometric multigrid method).
 Crucially, a novel parameter-free algebraic stopping criterion is designed and we prove that it leads to a uniformly bounded number of algebraic solver steps.
 Unlike available results requiring sufficiently small adaptivity parameters to ensure even plain convergence, the new AILFEM algorithm guarantees full R-linear convergence for arbitrary adaptivity parameters.
-Thus, parameter-robust convergence is guaranteed.
-Moreover, for sufficiently small adaptivity parameters, the new adaptive algorithm guarantees optimal complexity, i.e., optimal convergence rates with respect to the overall computational cost and, hence, time.
+Thus, unconditional convergence is guaranteed.
+Moreover, for sufficiently small adaptive mesh-refinement parameter $\theta$ and linearization-stopping parameter $\llin$, the new adaptive algorithm guarantees optimal complexity, i.e., optimal convergence rates with respect to the overall computational cost and hence time.